Maelstroms38/django-book/chapter-5.md

 schema = Schema(query=Query, mutation=Mutation)
 ```

+Here, we are adding those three new auth mutations:

+1. ObtainJSONWebToken
+2. Verify
+2. Refresh

+Let's go ahead and tie this back with our root schema.

-Finally return to the root schema inside `library/schema.py`, and insert our `users` schema.
+Return to the root schema inside `library/schema.py`, and insert our `users` schema.

 ```python
 from graphene import Schema, ObjectType